Skip to main content

 Known limitations

-• Managed jobs require consolidation mode. sky jobs launch does not work with the default local API server because it requires a separate long-running controller process to monitor managed jobs.
+• Managed jobs require consolidation mode. sky jobs launch doesn’t work with the default local API server because it requires a separate long-running controller process to monitor managed jobs.
 To enable managed jobs, turn on consolidation mode, which runs the jobs controller within the API server.
-Consolidation mode is enabled by default on remote API servers deployed with --deploy, but for a local API server you must enable it manually in ~/.sky/config.yaml:
+Consolidation mode is enabled by default on remote API servers deployed with --deploy.
+For a local API server, you must enable it manually in ~/.sky/config.yaml:

 jobs: